 (5) A package of dangerous goods that is to be transported as a retail distribution load in accordance with the ADG Code Chapter 7.3 is also appropriately marked if it is marked and labelled in accordance with that Chapter.

+[Regulation 106 amended in Gazette 22 Jun 2010 p.
+2729.]

 107. Duty on consignors

 (1) A person must not consign dangerous goods for transport in a package if the package is not appropriately marked.